 As we sit here in our little Lyon apartment drinking wine and eating delectable food sourced from local markets, we can’t help but marvel as to how we got here.
 Just three months ago, we were packing up our house with 22 inches of snow on the ground.

-To begin our #tastetheworld2016 adventure, we went on a road trip from Pennsylvania to the deep south, through the desert to California, up to the Northwest, through the Midwest, into Canada and straight back to Pennsylvania.
+To begin our round-the-world adventure, we went on a road trip from Philadelphia to the deep south, through the desert to California, up to the Northwest, through the Midwest, into Canada and straight back to Pennsylvania.
 The tour nearly killed us – an epic journey that left us with little energy to work and a desire for day-to-day sanity.

 So what did we do?
-We flew to France.
+We flew to Lyon France.

-Arrival at our Lyon Apartment
+Arrival At Our Lyon Apartment

-We entered Lyon as slow travelers with the luxury of four weeks in one city.
+We entered France as slow travelers with the luxury of four weeks in one city.
 On our previous European trips, we jumped off planes, ate a few great meals, visited a couple museums and were back in the air before we had time to fully adjust to the time zone.

 Although we both studied French in high school, the long-ago learned language basics never seem sufficient once a local starts speaking a mile a minute.
 We can scour all the food guides, but that never guarantees entry into a city’s true food culture.

 We decided to walk by the Lyonnaise restaurant on one of our early morning excursions to check out the menu.
 As we approached the restaurant, a highly audible din of celebration tickled our ears – ‘there was a party going on!’

-Welcome to the Party!
+Welcome To The Party!

 Sometimes you have to be an extrovert when you travel.
 Sometimes you have to get lucky.
 Sometimes you also have to be accorded a dose of local generosity.
 Using our limited language skills, we uttered the phrase “Where’s the party?” and our Lyon experience took a new direction.